linebender/parley/README.md

 ### Parley

-Parley itself does text layout.
+Parley itself does text layout and includes utilities for text selection and editing.

 **Text layout** means computing x/y coordinates for each glyph in a string of text.
 Besides what the other libraries do, this involves things like determining a glyph's size, line breaking, and bidi resolution.

-In the future, Parley will likely also implement text selection and text editing helpers.

 ## Minimum supported Rust Version (MSRV)